kiliman/remix-params-helper/README.md

 - `reValidate`: same as `validate` but triggers validation only if input was previously false
 - `formRef` ref to pass to the form (needed for magic thing)

-`useInputValidation` takes schema and `actionErrors` (optional) if you want to sync your form state with action error.
+`useFormValidation` takes schema and `actionErrors` (optional) if you want to sync your form state with action error.

 `actionErrors` comes from `getFormData()` return value